February 26, 2021

 PCI Compliance, Demystified

 As consumers continue to adopt e-commerce and e-commerce providers streamline the ecommerce buying process, the systems used to process online card payments become popular targets for hacking and fraud.
 To combat this, in 2001, the PCI SSC was created.
-The PCI SSC is a joint venture between Visa, Mastercard, American Express, Discover and JCB which created the Payment Card Industry Data Security Standard (PCI DSS).
-This standard sought to require any company that works with payment card information, whether collecting it, storing it, processing it or transferring it, take certain actions to protect that data.
+The PCI SSC is a joint venture between Visa, Mastercard, American Express, Discover, and JCB which created the Payment Card Industry Data Security Standard (PCI DSS).
+This standard sought to require any company that works with payment card information, whether collecting it, storing it, processing it, or transferring it, to take certain actions to protect that data.

 Because the members of the PCI SSC account for the vast majority of card transactions, they have the power to fine noncompliant companies and even revoke their rights to process payment card data.
-That, in addition to the obvious costs to public reputation and subsequent loss of business following a data breach, make PCI compliance critical for any business involved with payment card data.
+That, in addition to the obvious costs to public reputation and subsequent loss of business following a data breach, makes PCI compliance critical for any business involved with payment card data.

-Securing data is essential for any business that transacts payments, and the PCI guidelines are an effective way to do this and show your users that you are doing what you can to protect them.
+Securing data is essential for any business that transacts payments, and the PCI guidelines are an effective way for you to do this and show your users that you are doing what you can to protect them.

-How is PCI Compliance defined?
+How is PCI Compliance Defined?

 PCI Compliance has four levels that are defined by the number of payment card transactions that it processes.
 The highest level, Compliance Level 1, is for companies that process over 6M payments a year.
 From there, the levels decrease as the number of payments processed annually decreases until Compliance Level 4 is reached, which is for companies with less than 20,000 transactions.

-Compliance Level 1 has a unique requirement — companies that process 6M or more transactions a year must submit a compliance report that has been reviewed by an independent Qualified Security Assessor (QSA).
+Compliance Level 1 has a unique requirement--companies that process 6M or more transactions a year must submit a compliance report that has been reviewed by an independent Qualified Security Assessor (QSA).
 The PCI SSC keeps a database of all qualified assessors.
 For other compliance levels, typically a self-attestation is required to gain PCI compliance.

 The PCI SSC has outlined 12 requirements for meeting their standards, which need to be established by an independent audit: